simonwep/nason/README.md

 // ... save enc to file or do whatever you want with it

-// Deserialize a previously serialized value const dec = deserialize(enc);
+// Deserialize a previously-serialized value const dec = deserialize(enc);
 console.log(dec); // Will be the same as initially passed into serialize
 ```